votca/votca/papers/v2024/paper.md

 \end{equation}
 where $U_{ij}$ is the pair potential between particles i and j.

-Rosenberger et al.\cite{rosenberger_comparison_2016}, among others\cite{toth_iterative_2003,murtola_coarse-grained_2007,lyubartsev_systematic_2010}, demonstrated that the standard IMC method can suffer from numerical instabilities and/or slow convergence.
+Rosenberger et al. [@rosenberger_comparison_2016], among others [@toth_iterative_2003; @murtola_coarse-grained_2007; @lyubartsev_systematic_2010], demonstrated that the standard IMC method can suffer from numerical instabilities and/or slow convergence.
 Therefore, a Tikhonov regularization for IMC has been implemented in VOTCA.
-This regularization changes the linear equations according to\cite{rosenberger_comparison_2016}:
+This regularization changes the linear equations according to [@rosenberger_comparison_2016]:
 \begin{equation}
 \label{solve_imc}
 (A^TA + \lambda I)\Delta U_{ij} = A^T(g_{ij}^{n-1} - g_{ij}^{ref}),
 \end{equation}
 where $\lambda$ determines the strength of the regularization and $I$ is the identity matrix.
-One can perform a singular value decomposition of the Jacobian $A$ to determine an initial value for $\lambda$\cite{rosenberger_comparison_2016}.
+One can perform a singular value decomposition of the Jacobian $A$ to determine an initial value for $\lambda$[@rosenberger_comparison_2016].
 As a rule of thumb $\lambda$ should at least be at the order of the smallest singular values squared.

 ### IIE method

 The iterative integral equation (IIE) methods are similar to IMC in that they also aim at reconstructing the RDF of a fine-grained reference system with an effective pair potential.
-The main difference is in the construction of the Jacobian, which is approximated in IIE methods from integral equation theory.\cite{delbaryGeneralizedNewtonIteration2020}
+The main difference is in the construction of the Jacobian, which is approximated in IIE methods from integral equation theory.[@delbaryGeneralizedNewtonIteration2020]
 For a molecular fluid, where each molecule is mapped to a single bead, using the Ornstein-Zernicke equation and the hypernetted-chain closure, one arrives at the Jacobian inverse with the form of
 \begin{equation}\label{eq:dudg}
 A^{-1} = \frac{dU}{dg} = \frac{1}{\beta} \left( 1 - \frac{1}{g} - \mathcal{F}^{-1} \left( \frac{1}{(1 + \rho \hat{h})^2}\right) \mathcal{F} \right) .
 \end{equation}
 Here, $\hat{h}$ is the Fourier transform of $h = g - 1$ and $\mathcal{F}$ is the Fourier operator.
-This approximate Jacobian works well for systems with single-bead molecule representations with convergence as fast as IMC, whereas in the general case, convergence is half as fast as IMC.\cite{bernhardt_stability_2023}
+This approximate Jacobian works well for systems with single-bead molecule representations with convergence as fast as IMC, whereas in the general case, convergence is half as fast as IMC.[@bernhardt_stability_2023]
-The costly sampling of the IMC Matrix is not needed, only an RDF which is calculated on twice the range as the potential.\cite{bernhardt_iterative_2021}
+The costly sampling of the IMC Matrix is not needed, only an RDF which is calculated on twice the range as the potential.[@bernhardt_iterative_2021]

 ### Constraints